CWWhitney/hill_climbing_bic/README.md

 aimed at enhancing livelihoods through agroforestry.
 We use a hill-climbing algorithm to learn the structure of a Bayesian Network (BN) based on observed data.
-The observed data contains information from five publications, each contributing to various factors that may influence agroforestry systems and livelihoods in different regions.
+The observed data contains information from publications, each contributing to various factors that may influence agroforestry systems and livelihoods in different regions.
 The goal is to use this data to infer the best network structure that best explains the dependencies among the variables in the dataset.
 See the details in `hill_climbing.R`.

 We aim to build a predictive decision model that connects causal relationships between planting trees on farms and farmer livelihoods.